-If you are looking for a microfilm reader, this article is the best place to start your quest.
-You will learn everything about what is a microfilm reader and how does a microfilm reader work.
+This is the best microfilm reader to buy and this article is the best place to start your quest.
+You will learn everything about what is a microfilm viewer and how does a microfilm reader work.

 As a bonus point, we will also give you examples of an old microfilm reader and also a new microfilm reader.
 You can afterwards decide what is the best microfilm reader currently available on the market.